dolores1234/RepData_PeerAssessment1/PA1_template.md

 ## 104      835 weekday 230.4
 ```

 There is another weekday peak of activity between 3:00 PM and 8:00 PM.
 Weekend activity levels differ.
-The maxiumn average number of steps is below the weekday maximun, but the participant is more active throughout the day from 8:00 AM to 8:00 PM.
+The maximum average number of steps on the weekend is below the weekday maximum, but the participant is more active throughout the day from 8:00 AM to 8:00 PM.